Ken Blackshaw's Home Page

 Station, and did short duty in Greenland and Labrador, honorably discharged as a

 After finishing an MBA in Finance and Marketing at Syracuse University in 1977 I had a career with IBM, in Systems Engineering and Manufacturing Consulting, finishing as a Senior Planner in Atlanta in 1996.

 In retirement mode, we live on the island part of the year, and in Florida the other part.
-You can rent our Nantucket house for the summer, since we are down in Florida then.
 On the right you see a scene from Nantucket.
 If you click on that picture, it will take you to some other web links about the quaint, windy island.